eliotwrobson/tqdm/README.md

 ### `print(*values, file=sys.stdout, sep=" ", end="\n")`

-Print messages via tqdm without overlapping with the progress bar.
+Print messages via tldm without overlapping with the progress bar.
 This works like the builtin `print()` function and is the recommended way to print messages.

 ```python
 from tldm import tldm